“What is SEO and how does it work?”

 - Never ever select a single word keyword.
 First and foremost, it is virtually impossible to rank high for a single word keyword.
 Secondly, no one searches for single word keyword these days.
-The searches have become specific on google.
-Users today rely on combination of attributes, location, quality + product/service to find the right keyword for search.
+The searches have become specific to google.
+Users today rely on the combination of attributes, location, quality + product/service to find the right keyword for search.

 - Look for long tail keywords.

 - Find keywords which bring value addition to the website.
 Irrelevant keywords with high traffic and less competition will anyway lead to a high bounce rate thereby wasting your SEO effort.

 Once you have identified keywords, the next step is to optimize the website.